kapilsh/personal-website/_posts/2018-08-26-local-linear-regression.markdown

 array([ 5.16166187, -4.00951684])]
 ```

-Now that we have the local coefficients, let's plot the local fits for each point and the whole fit.
+Now that we have the local coefficients, let's plot the local lines at each point in `x_trial` and the complete fit.

 ```python
 p = figure(plot_width=800, plot_height=400)